 Then run the commands to open the Gemfile there.

-When it opens, copy and paste the lines below into the file and save.
+Please copy and paste the lines below into the file and save them when it opens.

 Then the file should look like this: